frc971/jetson-orin-kernel-builder/prebuilt/jetpack-6.2/README.md

 Modules are typically named after their module flag.
 Modules include:

 * USB_SERIAL_CH341 - A driver for CH341 based USB to serial adapters.
-* LP_NF_RAW - Part of Netfilter framework, manipulates packets before they enter the iptables processing chain.
+* IP_NF_RAW - Part of Netfilter framework, manipulates packets before they enter the iptables processing chain.